Neonatal Intensive Care Unit (NICU)

 Our High Risk Infant follow-up program is designed just for NICU babies.
 Each visit provides an opportunity to discuss your concerns.

-- Our expert follow-up team includes the neonatologist and pediatric nurse.
+- Our follow-up team includes the neonatologist and pediatric nurse.

 - Physical exams and developmental screening tests evaluate your child's physical and developmental progress.